-Each grid point of final momenta can be associated with a bin that has the grid point at its midpoint.
-The trajectories whose final momenta fall into each bin are then processed.
-Trajectories with initial momenta not sufficiently separated, implying that one would be able to continuously interpolate between them both without the intermediate final momenta leaving the bin, are considered to be duplicates and ignored.
-Subsequently, the remaining trajectories are used as initial guesses for the trajectories which have asymptotic momentum coinciding exactly with the final momentum grid point.
+Subsequently, the remaining trajectories are used as initial guesses for the trajectories which have asymptotic momentum coinciding exactly with the final momentum grid point. {The boundary procedure employed in the standard CQSFA is then adopted, in which the final momenta are constructed as functions of the initial momenta at the tunnel exit.
+The initial momenta are then refined to match the continuum propagation.
+This procedure is described in detail in \cite{Lai2015a}.}

 The bins are defined arbitrarily, or rather, they are chosen to cover the range of final momenta we would like to show in the photoelectron momentum distribution.
 The final momenta from the propagation may then fall into one of these bins.
 It is then determined, based on the content of the bin, whether this trajectory will be ``refined” so that it lands right in the center of the bin and can be used to calculate the transition amplitude at its center.
 During the refinement process, the initial momenta will not be confined by the sampling, and will therefore go wherever it needs to so that its trajectory lands in the center of the bin.